Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Discussion

-From section \ref{sec:bifanal3D}, it was observed that a Shilnikov homoclinic bifurcation branch originates from a Bogdanov--Takens point, leading to a Belyakov point $B_c$ that separates simple and chaotic behaviour along the homoclinic curve.
+Moreover, it was observed that a Shilnikov homoclinic bifurcation branch originates from a Bogdanov--Takens point, leading to a Belyakov point $B_c$ that separates simple and chaotic behaviour along the homoclinic curve.
 Another Belyakov point $B_+$ marks the boundary between real saddle and saddle-focus steady-states.
-By conducting a two-parameter continuation along three pivotal points on the homoclinic curve, varying parameters $\mu_1$ and $\mu_2$ (equivalent to parameter $e$ in the constant autoinducer system), intricate dynamics were revealed resulting in resonant and additional Belyakov points.
+By conducting a two-parameter continuation along three pivotal points on the homoclinic curve, varying parameters $\mu_1$ and $\mu_2$ (equivalent to parameter $b$ in the constant autoinducer system), intricate dynamics were revealed resulting in resonant and additional Belyakov points.
 Additionally, a zero-Hopf point appears in an Hopf curve intersecting a nearby saddle-node curve.
-These findings support chaotic dynamics as infinitely many saddle-node, period-doubling orbits and $n$-homoclinic orbits ---accompanied with countably many horseshoes for all $n\in\mathbb{N}$--- come to birth as well as invariant tori and invariant chaotic sets.
+These findings support chaotic dynamics as infinitely many saddle-node, period-doubling orbits and $n$-homoclinic orbits ---accompanied with countably many horseshoes for all $n\in\mathbb{N}$--- come to birth as well as invariant tori and invariant chaotic sets. {In spite of all this rich dynamics, accessing chaotic solutions is hindered by the saddle-like nature of the hyperbolic set.
+Moreover, these chaotic regions are confined to a small neighbourhood around the homoclinic curve.
+All this prevents direct access to chaotic orbits through standard simulations.}

-The QS model examined in this study depicts synchronised oscillatory dynamics in bacterial populations, potentially exhibiting synchronising characteristics.
-However, to fully understand the global picture of the QS mechanism, migration dynamics and time delays should also be considered.
+The QS model examined in this study depicts synchronised oscillatory dynamics in bacterial populations, potentially exhibiting synchronising characteristics. {This behaviour is not only influenced by the presence of an autoinducer concentration threshold, but also underscores how elevated autoinducer levels drive pronounced peaks in bacterial population dynamics.
+Understanding these transitions not only enhances our comprehension of the underlying biological processes but also aids in predicting system behaviour under varying conditions, ultimately contributing to more effective modelling and control strategies in microbial systems.} However, to fully understand the global picture of the QS mechanism, migration dynamics and time delays should also be considered.
 The inclusion of a time delay is crucial as it influences the dynamics of autoinducer reception and emission, indicating that bacteria do not react instantaneously to autoinducers (e.g.~\cite{Mukherjee}).
 These aspects will be addressed in future research.